 - Cleaning of work surfaces/tools: depending on the method, 200-500 l per work section.

 Guidance values do not replace project-specific determination; actual demands vary with material, equipment fleet, and daily output.
+Short, targeted wetting in combination with local exhaust and enclosure often reduces consumption without compromising dust control.

 Technology: Collection, storage, treatment, distribution